Our Stainless MMI inched lower in January but it’s already working higher in February as nickel prices rebound.

 This distinction between low-grade and high-grade ore (1.7% or more metal content) is important.
 Lower-grade ore increases the cost base for Chinese nickel pig-iron.
 In addition, NPI and ferronickel are more energy intensive than the higher grade refined nickel.
 Therefore, the greater use of lower grade nickel leads to more pollution, an issue that China is currently tackling.

-According to Indonesia’s mining minister, Indonesia produces 17 million metric tons of nickel ore per year, of which 10 mmt is low-grade.
-The country’s nickel smelting capacity is currently 16 mmt and may reach 18 mmt this year.
+According to a Reuter’s report citing Indonesia’s mining minister, of the 17 mmt of nickel ore produced by Indonesia each year 10 mmt is considered low grade while nickel smelting capacity stands at 16 mmt currently but could grow to 18 mmt this year.

-As its mining minister puts it, Indonesia may export up to 5.2 mmt of nickel ore a year under the country’s new rules.
+As its mining minister puts it, under the new rules, Indonesia could export up to 5.2 mmt of nickel ore in 2017.
 This is less than 9% of what the country used to export prior to the ban.
 Although this is important information to take into account, Indonesia’s easing will not flood the global market as many feared.

 More Shutdowns In The Philippines